-The study was conducted on alluvial and brown soils from Western, Eastern, and Southern Georgia.
-Alluvial soil samples were collected from three distinct microrelief zones within each region, within a radius of 50 cm, at depths of 10–20 cm, under maximum sterile conditions (Fomin and Fomin, 2001).
+The study focused on alluvial and brown soils from Western, Eastern, and Southern Georgia.
+Alluvial soil samples were collected from three distinct microrelief zones within each region, , at depths of 10–20 cm, under maximum sterile conditions (Fomin and Fomin, 2001).
 In particular, the alluvial soil sampling sites were: the bank of the Gubistskali River (Western Georgia), the bank of the Mtkvari River (Eastern Georgia), and the bank of the Fotskhovi River (Southern Georgia).

-Brown soil samples were collected from the following locations: Bakhmaro (Western Georgia), Tskhvarichamia (Eastern Georgia), and Manglisi (Southern Georgia).
+Brown soil samples were collected from Bakhmaro (Western Georgia), Tskhvarichamia (Eastern Georgia), and Manglisi (Southern Georgia).

-Isolation of microscopic fungi from the soil samples was performed using the classical soil dilution plate method (Waksman, 1922).
+Isolation of microscopic fungi from soil samples was conducted using the classical soil dilution plate method (Waksman, 1922).
 The primary sowings were incubated in Petri dishes at 28–30 °C for 10 days, using a universal agar medium of the following composition: wort – 0.5 L; tap water – 0.5 L; agar-agar – 20 g; pH 5.5–6.0.
 Sterilization was carried out at 0.7 atm for 40 minutes.

 Pure cultures of microscopic fungi were obtained using standard methods (Shavadze et al., 2024) and stored in test tubes on slanted agar medium at 4 °C in a refrigerator.